pcjentsch/FastModulo.jl/README.md

 There is also a `divtest` function, which returns `a mod m == 0`, again with positive, unsigned 32 bit integer types.

 This package defines a type `Mod`, that holds the result of the precomputation, and two functions, `fastmod` and `fastmod!`.
-The latter is an in-place version for arrays which is currently not faster than just looping `fastmod`.
+The latter is an in-place version for arrays which is currently not faster than just looping `fastmod`, but I guess it is convenient.

 Usage:
 ```